git-vp/azure-data-api-builder/generate-dab-config.md

 ```
 </details>

 8. Make a copy of this `dab-config.json` as `dab-config-books-simulator-auth.json`.
-This file is used to run in DAB in AKS later.
+The DAB config file - `dab-config-books-simulator-auth.json` is used to run DAB in Docker and AKS later.